Fleischkuechle/Win_utils/README.md

 1_Double_Click_Me_To_INSTALL_MiniConda_VENV_python_version_310 .bat
+here you can find diffrent version of miniconda: https://repo.anaconda.com/miniconda/ in this bat script this one is used: set MINICONDA_DOWNLOAD_URL=https://repo.anaconda.com/miniconda/Miniconda3-py310_23.3.1-0-Windows-x86_64.exe to install others just replace this link.
 This installs a miniconda in the folder where its placed in and the doubleclick on it

 ![alt text](image-2.png)